TheGameCreators/GameGuruMAX/README.md

 4. Click ENVIRONMENT VARIABLES and click NEW in the system variables section
 5. Enter "GG_MAX_BUILD_PATH" for the variable name and the path for the variable value, enter the BUILD folder above (i.e. D:\DEV\BUILD\GameGuru Wicked MAX Build Area)
 6. The BUILD folder might look like: "C:\DEV\BUILDS\GameGuru Wicked MAX Build Area\" (see below for understanding GG_MAX_BUILD_PATH).
 Click OK and OK.
-7. Now to go the CODE tab above, then click the CODE button and copy the Repository URL into your clipboard
+7. Now to go the CODE tab above, then click the green CODE button and copy the HTTPS Repository URL into your clipboard (https://github.com/TheGameCreators/GameGuruMAX.git)
-8. Install GitHub Desktop and log in with a previously registered GitHub account
 9. Use GitHub Desktop to CLONE a new repository, and provide the URL you previously copied
 10. Ensure folder you specify is called GAMEGURUMAXREPO, located in a folder called DEV (i.e. D:|DEV\GAMEGURUMAXREPO)
 11. Ensure both GAMEGURUMAXREPO and WICKEDREPO folders are next to each other in the DEV folder and they are populated with files